ossobv/slackbridge/README.md

   * The subprocess translates the values from the _Outgoing WebHook_ to values for the _Incoming WebHook_, optionally overwriting the
     #channel name.
+  * The subprocess translates the values from the _Outgoing WebHook_ to values for the Incoming WebHook:
+    - It overwrites the #channel name (if `channel` in `iwh_update` is set).
+    - It adds avatars to the user messages (if `wa_token` is set).
+    - It replaces @team1 with @channel (if `_atchannel` in `iwh_update`
+      is set).
+    - It removes/untranslates local @mentions (if `wa_token` is set).
+  * The translated values get posted to the Incoming WebHook URL.

+Supported commands by the bot -- type it in a bridged channel and get the response there:

+  * `!info` lists the users on both sides of the bridge.
+Now you know who you can @mention.

 TODO